-24. Using published data of low speed rear impact testing of original equipment manufacturer (OEM) seats with Hybrid III 50th percentile male dummies (Viano, D., Davidsson, J., "Neck Displacement of Volunteers, BioRID P3 and Hybrid III in Rear Impacts: Implications to Whiplash Assessment by a Neck Displacement Criterion (ND)," Traffic Injury Prevention, 3:1005-116, 2002), and information on whiplash injuries sustained by occupants of these seats, a logistic regression was used to develop a probability of whiplash injury as a function of dummy head-to-torso rotation.
-The function is shown in Figure 1.
+24. Using published data of low speed rear impact testing of original equipment manufacturer (OEM) seats with Hybrid III 50th percentile male dummies (Viano, D., Davidsson, J., "Neck Displacement of Volunteers, BioRID P3 and Hybrid III in Rear Impacts: Implications to Whiplash Assessment by a Neck Displacement Criterion (ND)," Traffic Injury

-restraint system that utilizes a gas discharge to deploy head restraints) or "reactive", (using the force generated when the occupant loads the seat at the time of rear-end collision) or by some other driving force.
+11/For the purposes of this gtr, "dynamic head restraint system" means a system that is intended to reduce the occupant's injury by moving the head restraint forward during a crash or when the crash is about to occur ("pre-active" systems).
+The head restraint movement may be obtained by "active" systems whereby the head restraint is activated automatically (e.g. a pyrotechnic head restraint system that utilizes a gas discharge to deploy head restraints) or "reactive", (using the force generated when the occupant loads the seat at the time of rear-end collision) or by some other driving force.
 The definition can be determined by each Contracting Party or regional economic integration organization.